curiousest/curiousest.github.io/_drafts/tabum/meta-notes.md

 Dystopic, absolute privacy world.
 How do they know they’re not being tracked?
 Society and technology erodes.

-Tabum idea hazard?
+Tee idea hazard?
 Thought basilisk is an idea that is an independent actor and an information hazard.

 ---